Clovis Unified Headlines

 Kindergarten registration for 2015-16 began March 4

-Kindergarten registration for the 2015-16 school year is being held daily as of March 4, 2015, during regular school hours at all CUSD elementary schools.
+Kindergarten registration for the 2015-16 school year is being held daily during regular school hours at all CUSD elementary schools.
 To be eligible to register for traditional kindergarten, a child must reach 5 years of age on or before Sept.
 1, 2015.
 Children whose fifth birthday falls between Sept.
 2 and Dec.
 2, 2015, can enroll in CUSD’s transitional kindergarten program, as these students are not eligible for traditional kindergarten for the 2015-16 school year.
 The transitional kindergarten program, staffed by credentialed teachers, is designed as an introduction to the kindergarten curriculum for younger students.
 It is a two-year program with year one being transitional kindergarten, year two being kindergarten.
 Click here to learn more about what student information must be presented at the time of kindergarten registration.

 Sierra Vista Health Center offers medical services to children ages 0-18